Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureSettlements & Settlers.

 Location.
 29° 47.638′ N, 90° 49.699′ W. Marker is in Thibodaux, Louisiana, in Lafourche Parish.
-Marker is on Len Court north of Len Street, in the median.
+It is on Len Court north of Len Street, in the median.
 Touch for map.
 Marker is in this post office area: Thibodaux LA 70301, United States of America.
 Touch for directions.

 Ridgefield Plantation Home Marker image.
 Click for full size.

-Photographed By Cajun Scrambler, September 4, 2023
+Photographed by Cajun Scrambler, September 4, 2023

 2. Ridgefield Plantation Home Marker